Angry spirits who suffered mob justice, share their rage.

-This male entity, Darrell, has made himself part of the staff, as protector, keeping the angry spirits out, bathroom inspector, assistant to the bartender, and floor manager of the living who work in the smaller building.
-This entity made himself known, appearing in front of a bartender, and told the bartender that he wanted to be called Darrell, a name that this spirit had chosen for himself.
+He has made himself part of the staff, as protector, bouncer, bathroom inspector, assistant to the bartender, and floor manager of the living who work in the smaller building.
+He has made himself known, appearing in front of the bartender, and told him that he wanted to be called Darrell, a name he chose for himself.

-The shot glasses that were always in their place at closing, were found in the ice container, that was in a place behind the bar that the shot glasses could not of fallen into, but had to be physically moved.
-This entity has been seen coming out of the woman’s bathroom.
+The shot glasses, always in their place at closing, were once found in the ice container behind the bar where they could not of fallen.
+Someone had to physically move them there.
+This entity has also been seen coming out of the woman’s bathroom.

-Part of the closing routine of the Hangman Tree Bar & Lounge was the opening of all the bathroom stalls in both bathrooms.
-The stall doors were heavy and didn’t shut by themselves.
-In a recheck a few minutes later, all the stalls would be closed.
+Part of the closing routine of the Hangman Tree Bar & Lounge is the opening of all the bathroom stalls in both bathrooms.
+The stall doors are heavy and don’t shut by themselves.
+In one recent incident, all the stalls had been closed.

-While a contractor was working on the first floor of the larger Herrick building, he saw this entity walk through the wall that separated the lounge from the building space that he was working on; standing before him in a semi-see through state.
+While a contractor was working on the first floor of that building, he saw this entity walk through the wall that separated the lounge from the building space he was working on, standing before him in a semi-see through state.
 The contractor took his tools and went home for the day, returning the next morning when other crew members would be there too.

 Other Male Entities

-Have been seen sitting at the Hang Tree Lounge Bar, sometimes appearing to be real live people.
+Have been seen sitting at the Hang Tree Lounge Bar, sometimes appearing as real live people.

 At the bar, a male customer sat next to a man dressed in 1849 clothing, assuming that he was an employee who dressed like that for his job.
 The customer had a nice conversation with this specter.
 When the customer turned away for a second, he had a surprise when he turned back, finding that this fellow had disappeared.

 There is a music lover or two among the male entities that reside in the Herrick buildings.
-Juke Box area of the Hangman Tree Lounge.
-A staff member of the Hang Tree Lounge had always felt a strong, unseen presence near the Juke Box area, watching her work.
+In the Juke Box area of the Hangman Tree Lounge, a staff member of the Lounge had always felt a strong, unseen presence nearby, watching her work.
 The Juke Box turned itself on, playing songs that this entity or entities liked.

-The three male entities who bullied miners and stole money from them.
-They were active in the larger Herrick building.
-They used to throw dishes and glasses, sometimes at the staff of the various restaurants that had a business here.
-They would mutter angry words as well to express the anger they had for their cruel deaths.
-This activity may have inspired the 1959 plaque that was placed where the white oak tree once stood; recognizing that they were treated badly and unjustly.
+The three male entities who bullied miners and stole money from them were active in the larger Herrick building.
+They used to throw dishes and glasses, sometimes at the staff of the various restaurants, they would mutter angry words as well to express their outrage over heir cruel deaths.
+This activity may have inspired the 1959 plaque that was placed where the white oak tree once stood.

 Probably so, especially if the spirits liked ice cream and soda drinks while alive.
 Others may be disappointed and move on to another bar on Main Street, to enjoy watching people enjoy hard drinks.
 The new business may draw more respectable spirit people and children who loved ice cream while alive.